kujtimiihoxha/gk/README.md

 ## Why?

-**Because I am lazy**, and because it would make it easier for go-kit newcomers to start using it.
+**Because I'm lazy**, and because it would make it easier for go-kit newcomers to start using it.

 ## Installation
 ```bash